Brown-capped Pygmy Woodpecker

 About the Brown-capped Pygmy Woodpecker

 The Brown-capped Pygmy Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live typically lives 3-5 years, with the oldest recorded at 7 years..
+These birds typically live average 6 years, with a maximum of 9 years recorded..

 How to Identify a Brown-capped Pygmy Woodpecker